-To reap benefits of amla take one or two raw Amla fruit daily or 10 to 20 ml Amla juice diluted with water .you can also use 4-9 grams (1-2tsp)of Amla powder every day.
+To reap the benefits of amla take one or two raw Amla fruit daily or 10 to 20 ml Amla juice diluted with water .you can also use 4-9 grams (1-2tsp)of Amla powder every day.
 Anything excess can lead to a harmful effect on your body.

 What is the best time to have Amla?

 Amla is beneficial when taken early in the morning on an empty stomach in raw form.
-Amla is acidic so it is better to avoid Amla in the nights as it may cause acidity.
+Amla is acidic so it is better to avoid Amla in the night as it may cause acidity.
 Like any other acidic food, we should not take milk with amla as it may curdle the milk and cause bloating.

 Who can take Amla?

 Amla is a very healthy booster of everyone.
 Kids (above 2 years ) and elders can equally consume amla in moderation for its benefits.
-If you are diabetic do consult a doctor before you switch to amla as consuming both medicine and amla in diabetes could significantly drop blood sugar level.
-Amla has good concentrations of Potassium patients with kidney problems must take advise from doctors before consuming it.
+If you are diabetic do consult a doctor before you switch to amla as consuming both medicine and amla in diabetes could significantly drop blood sugar levels.
+Amla has good concentrations of Potassium patients with kidney problems must take advice from doctors before consuming it.

 Can we eat Amla during cold?